Maryland Legislative WatchMaryland Legislative Watch

 Post navigation

-← HB 15 proposes $1M to schools for bullet proof glass and metal detectors 2014 MD SB 28/HB 333 propose to reduce burden of proof for protective orders – unfavorable in House! →
+← HB 15 proposes $1M to schools for bullet proof glass and metal detectors 2014 MD SB 28 proposes to reduce burden of proof for protective orders →

 Search MDLegWatch